HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 # Project Laboratory
 I creat a Lab for this project.
 Please Pay Us a Visit.
 You can find all  AI/ML/DLthat codes that I write for this project.
 I am working and making experiments, to develop and design apps that reflect the nature of this project:
-- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/AI-ML-DL/Deep%20Learning%20with%20PyTorch.ipynb">Deep Learning with PyTorch</a>
+- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Deep%20Learning%20with%20PyTorch.ipynb">Deep Learning with PyTorch</a>
+- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Fake%20News%20Detection%20in%20Python.ipynb">Fake News Detection in Python</a>
-- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/AI-ML-DL/Handwritten%20Digit%20Recognition.ipynb"> Handwritten Digit Recognition</a>
+- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Handwritten%20Digit%20Recognition.ipynb"> Handwritten Digit Recognition</a>
-- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/AI-ML-DL/Generating%20Datasets%20in%20scikit-learn.ipynb">Generating Datasets in scikit-learn</a>
+- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Generating%20Datasets%20in%20scikit-learn.ipynb">Generating Datasets in scikit-learn</a>
-- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/AI-ML-DL/Retrieving%20Datasets%20in%20TensorFlow.ipynb">Retrieving Datasets in TensorFlow</a>
+- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Retrieving%20Datasets%20in%20TensorFlow.ipynb">Retrieving Datasets in TensorFlow</a>
-- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/AI-ML-DL/Fake%20News%20Detection%20in%20Python.ipynb">Fake News Detection in Python</a>
-- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/AI-ML-DL/Retrieving%20Datasets%20in%20scikit-learn%20and%20Seaborn.ipynb">Retrieving Datasets in scikit-learn and Seaborn</a>
+- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Retrieving%20Datasets%20in%20scikit-learn%20and%20Seaborn.ipynb">Retrieving Datasets in scikit-learn and Seaborn</a>
+- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Make%20Predictions%20with%20Keras.ipynb">Make Predictions with Keras</a>